toolness/five-rooms/README.md

 ## Quick start

+1. Download the latest version of the map from https://toolness.itch.io/five-rooms.
-1. Install Half Life 2: Episode Two.
+2. Install Half Life 2: Episode Two.
-2. Right-click on the game's entry in your Steam library, and go to "Manage -> Browse local files".
+3. Right-click on the game's entry in your Steam library, and go to "Manage -> Browse local files".
-3. Drag `five_rooms_atul.bsp` into the `ep2/maps` directory.
+4. Drag `five_rooms_atul.bsp` into the `ep2/maps` directory.
-4. Start the game and go to "Options -> Keyboard -> Advanced... -> Enable developer console".
+5. Start the game and go to "Options -> Keyboard -> Advanced... -> Enable developer console".
-5. Press the tilde key and type `map five_rooms_atul` and press enter.
+6. Press the tilde key and type `map five_rooms_atul` and press enter.

 ## Changelog